-Greig is a bagpipe instructor for Fife Council and also teaches many private pupils – current students include members of the National Youth Pipe Band of Scotland, adult learners of all ages and junior prize-winners around the highland games circuit.
-He has attained the level 6 Piping and Drumming Qualifications Board certificate and has also been featured on BBC Radio Scotland’s piping programme “Pipeline“.
+Currently employed as a bagpipe instructor for Fife Council, Greig also teaches many private pupils.
+Current students include members of the National Youth Pipe Band of Scotland, adult learners of all ages and junior prize-winners around the highland games circuit.
+He has attained the level 6 (SCQF level 8) Piping and Drumming Qualifications Board certificate and has also twice been a featured guest artist on BBC Radio Scotland’s piping programme “Pipeline“.

 Like many pipers, Greig began his reed making journey by spending many years of his piping career learning to work and manipulate reeds from all of the leading makers.
 From 2002-2006, Greig spent time working for RT Shepherd and Son, where he enjoyed hands on experience over several years learning about the various production processes that are required for reed-making on a commercial scale.

 From there, ideas started to form and many years later and with persistence and dedication, Greig has developed a product that adheres to 3 key principles: